Krysteena is a former housewife turned single mother, long-time gamer (NES era), and avid crocheter—your standard

 Well I'll tell you, one thing that I am often amazed about when I'm ringing up someone's order is how often people are confused about the details of what they are drinking, and how often this ends up with them overpaying (or occasionally underpaying, but I'm not going to discuss that here.
 I own stock!) for their favorite drink.
 I'm going to quickly go through some of the most common misunderstandings, and how to get the drink you really want and pay what you really should be paying for that exact same drink.
 I want you guys to get the full value for the drink you are purchasing!

 Note: I'm going to be quoting prices for comparisons, so you guys can see what I'm talking about.
 However, the prices I'll be quoting will necessarily be the prices in my own area.
-Since prices are necessarily regional, you will need to recheck my figures at your own local Starbucks, and adjust as necessary.
+Since prices are regional, you will need to recheck my figures at your own local Starbucks and adjust as necessary.

 The one drink above all others that people misunderstand, and therefore get overcharged for when they try to make changes, is the Caramel Macchiato.
 It is a delicious drink, slightly on the sweet side with a hint of a coffee bite.
-Often ordered 'upside down' for the reason that having the coffee floating on top is slightly challenging to new coffee drinkers, and because by getting it upside down the caramel is slightly melted into the drink and adds a buttery sweet flavor to the drink overall.
+It is often ordered 'upside down' because having the coffee floating on top is slightly challenging to new coffee drinkers, and because by getting it upside down the caramel is slightly melted into the drink and adds a buttery sweet flavor to the drink overall.
 So how can you go wrong when you are ordering a Caramel Macchiato and paying for it?

 A Vanilla Latte With Caramel, Please